-A critical part of the urban water supply chain, Seqwater sources, stores and treats and supplies bulk water to its five retailer customers: Unitywater, Urban Utilities and the water businesses of the Logan, Redland and Gold Coast councils, who in turn deliver drinking water to residences and businesses through their distribution networks across the region.
-Seqwater works with its retailer customers to achieve the best whole-of-system solutions.
+A critical part of the urban water supply chain, Seqwater sources, stores, treats and supplies bulk water to its five retailer customers - Unitywater, Urban Utilities and the water businesses of the Logan, Redland and Gold Coast city councils - who in turn deliver drinking water to residents and businesses through their distribution networks across the region.
+Seqwater works with its retailer customers to achieve the best whole-of-system solutions and also has arrangements in place to supply water to power stations operated by Stanwell Corporation and CleanCo.